MariaHashi/QuickSOS/README.md

 # QuickSOS

-QuickSOS is a lightweight safety app that puts help one tap away.
+QuickSOS is a lightweight, mobile-first safety app that puts help one tap away.
 Save trusted contacts and essential medical details once, then share a clean emergency profile in seconds.
-As an installable PWA, it’s fast, works offline for local access and keeps everything on your device—no trackers, no third-party backends.  rebrand and deploy in minutes.
+As an installable PWA, it’s fast, works offline for local access, and keeps everything on your device—no trackers, no third-party backends.
+Fork, rebrand, and deploy in minutes.

 ---

 ## Features